crystal-ball/webpack-base/README.md

    */
   sassIncludes,
   /**
    * Application source files directory.
-The directory is added to the webpack
-   * alias config as `@` to allow using imports relative to the source
-   * directory.
+This directory is used as a base for
+   * the icon includes path.
    * @default /src
    */
   src,